Kiss: Legality of public kissing

 In 2007, two people were fined and jailed for a month after kissing and hugging in public in Dubai.

-In India, public display of affection is a criminal offense under Section 294 of the Indian Penal Code, 1860 with a punishment of imprisonment of up to three months, or a fine, or both.
-This law was used by police and lower courts to harass and prosecute couples engaging in intimate acts, such as kissing in public.
+In India, public display of affection is a criminal offence under Section 294 of the Indian Penal Code, 1860 with a punishment of imprisonment of up to three months, or a fine, or both.
+This law was used by police to prosecute couples engaging in intimate acts, such as kissing in public.
 However, in a number of landmark cases, the higher courts dismissed assertions that kissing in public is obscene.

+Legality of unwanted kissing

+In New York in the United States, an unwanted kiss constitutes the sex offense of forcible touching.
+In Italy, the Supreme Court of Cassation has upheld sexual violence convictions for forced kisses.
+In Australia, unwanted kissing is sexual assault.
+In the Netherlands, forced-tongue-kissing was prosecuted as rape from 1998 until 2017, when the Dutch Supreme Court ruled that it should instead (while still deemed illegal) be viewed as a potential form of sexual assault, carrying a maximum eight-year prison sentence.